 Strengths and limitations

 Our approach to projecting life expectancy follows common practice and reflects the variance between years for the baseline period.
 This also provides a cone of uncertainty based on this variance to guide judgement on how likely or otherwise the observed trends are.
 The cones of uncertainty are wider in Northern Ireland and Wales reflecting the smaller population sizes and consequent greater year-to-year variation in the life expectancy figures during the baseline periods.
 Varying the length of the baseline period slightly changes the median projection, reflecting some, limited, uncertainty in what can be considered the counterfactual expected life expectancy.
-It is also possible that using a different year for ending the baseline period and conducting the projection would change the results.
+It is also possible that using a different year for ending the baseline period and conducting the projection would change the results slightly.

 We do not consider the projections given here as ‘ideal’ or ‘aspirational’ targets, given that they do not consider the need for ‘catch-up’ for those nations which already experience lower life expectancy such as Scotland, Northern Ireland and Wales.
 We also do not examine in this paper inequalities in mortality, something that is known to be increasing across Scotland, England & Wales but not Northern Ireland.
-Narrowing inequalities in mortality is important in its own right, but is therefore also important if the population mean is to be increased rapidly.
+Narrowing inequalities in mortality is important in its own right, but is therefore also important if the population life expectancy is to be increased rapidly.

 How this fits with the existing literature